replicate/replicate-javascript/README.md

   input: { prompt: "astronaut riding a rocket like a horse" }
 });

-// To access the file URL (or data-uri): console.log(output.url()); //=> "http://example.com"
+// To access the file URL:
+console.log(output.url()); //=> "http://example.com"

 // To write the file to disk: